marziehsepehr/GA_practices/README.md

    The notebook will automatically download required NLTK data to your cache directory.

 3. **Run a module:**
-   Open the relevant notebook (e.g., `summrizer.ipynb`) in Jupyter or VS Code and run all cells.
+   - For the Jupyter notebook, open `summrizer.ipynb` in Jupyter or VS Code and run all cells.
+   - For the Streamlit app, run `streamlit run summarizer_app.py` in your terminal and open the provided URL in your browser.